rashid-m/corbettmaths/specs/portal.md

 Incognito Portal takes a different approach: **build once, work with any blockchain**.
 Portal is a *general bridge design* that connects Incognito with as many blockchains as possible if not all.

+Portal is especially helpful for creating interoperability with blockchains that don't support smart contracts like Bitcoin and Binance Chain.
+Its design is public.
+The code is open-source.
+We hope that the crypto community will find our work helpful and create more portals to connect more blockchains together.

 ## pTokens

 Privacy-protecting tokens (pTokens) - like pBTC and pDAI - are tokens on the Incognito blockchain that are backed 1:1 by cryptoassets on other blockchains.
 For example, pBTC is 1:1 backed by BTC, and pDAI is 1:1 backed by DAI.
 You can always redeem 1 pBTC for 1 BTC and vice versa.